 Surfrider San Francisco’s Executive Committee (EC) volunteers support the Chapter’s operations and program needs.

 Vice Chair – Mike Grizzle

 Mike grew up in the Bay Area and has been around the beach and ocean for most of his life.
 He started surfing about 18 years ago, and finds his grounding in the water.
 He spent 4 great years on the Sunset Cliffs in San Diego before taking up residence in the Outer Sunset.
 Something that gives you so much joy is worth protecting, and it wasn’t until after college that Mike became motivated to dedicate time and energy to doing just that.
 He is passionate about keeping trash off our beaches and out of our oceans.
 He also enjoys working with diverse stakeholder groups to find creative solutions for sustainable coastline management.

 Treasurer – Mike Maruyama

 Mike became a member of the Surfrider Foundation during undergrad at the University of San Diego back in 2006.
 He learned to surf while in San Diego along the Mission and Pacific beach stretch.
 He has been surfing ever since and loves being in the water.
 He enjoys working with the amazing SF Chapter volunteers, programs leads, and EC board.
 His favorite yearly SF chapter events include International Surf Day, regular beach cleanups, Oysterfest, and OFR Happy Hours.

-The Programs are where the work gets done.
-Our leaders leverage our robust volunteer base to run successful campaigns and work towards their respective missions.
+The programs are where the work gets done.
+Our volunteer leaders leverage our robust volunteer base to run successful campaigns and work toward their respective missions.